NovaMods/Template-Optifine-Shaderpack/README.md

 ### Fallback hierarchy

 Optifine allows you to override many different shaders, but it doesn't require you to override every single one.
-In order to do that, Optifine defines a fallback for many of the optional shaders, so that they geometry that would have used a missing shader instead uses that shader's fallbck (or the fallback's fallback, if the fallback is also missing).
+In order to do that, Op~tifine defines a fallback for many of the optional shaders, so that they geometry that would have used a missing shader instead uses that shader's fallbck (or the fallback's fallback, if the fallback is also missing).

 - gbuffers_basic
   - gbuffers_skybasic